Meet...#6 | Birgitta Rottmann

-In Meet the team, GROUP A staff members respond to a few statements about their work.
+In the ‘Meet…’ series, GROUP A staff members respond to a few statements about their work.
 This time it’s turn to Birgitta Rottmann.
 Birgitta has been working as an architect since 2005 at GROUP A, studying architecture in Innsbruck and Delft.
 She lives in a self-catering house in Rotterdam, is married and has 2 daughters.

 – Work in a large team on a complex project